scopeusc/scope-s18/README.md

 This is the Scope Spring 2018 GitHub curriculum repository!
 Here you'll find projects and resources that will help you learn Node, Backend, and DevOps throughout the semester.
 Here you'll find a folder for every lesson.
 Within each folder is a project and a README.md that will guide you step-by-step on how to build the project for that lesson.

 ### Curriculum Outline
-1. Lesson 0: Environment Set UP
+1. Lesson 0: Environment Setup
 2. Lesson 1: TBD
 3. Lesson 2: TBD
 4. Lesson 3: TBD